EvanDiamantidis/TryHackMe/Machines/Vulnversity/README.md

 <br />

-Although not mandatory, my preference is to stabilize shells when possible to avoid accidental loss of access.
+Although not mandatory, my preference is to stabilize shells where possible to avoid accidental loss of access.
 The target machine seems to have `python` installed which makes this easy for us.

 On the target machine, we run the following command: